ferrance/dizave42/readme.md

 Finally, the display will show "CAPS" when the caps lock is on.

-When the number layer is active, the left display shows the keymap for the main 5x3 keys.
+On the large OLED version, when the number layer is active, the left display shows the keymap for the main 5x3 keys.
 If you hit shift it will show the shifted values.
+I took this out for 128x32 because there just isn't enough screen real estate.

 ## Lighting